hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/node/README.md

 This task create pull secret of each stewards of organization.
 This task calls role from *create/imagepullsecret*
 ### 3. Create steward deployment file
-This task creates Helm releases of Kubernetes StatefullSet for nodes of Stewards.
+This task creates Helm releases of Kubernetes StatefulSet for nodes of Stewards.
 This task calls role from *create/helm_component/node*
 #### Input Variables:
  - component_type: Set, which type of k8s component may be created.
 Default value *node*.